Where Most of Us Stand – Nick Utphall reflects on finding our place in the struggle to care for the world’s family.

 What to do with a counsel to forsake all our earthly “goods” (as the term would evaluate our possessions)?

 But, first, a side trip through the first reading.
-The prophet Amos has some strong economic condemnation today, about injustice, sins, and transgressions, “because you trample on the poor” (5:11).
-Clearly in the view of the prophet and this word of the LORD, “seeking” and “loving” good (5:14 and 15) is a matter of the distribution of wealth.
+The prophet Amos has some strong economic condemnation today, about injustice, sins, and transgressions, “because you trample on the poor” (Amos 5:11).
+Clearly in the view of the prophet and this word of the LORD, “seeking” and “loving” good (Amos 5:14 and 15) is a matter of the distribution of wealth.

 These strong words, paired with Jesus’ injunction, may lead us to question which side we’re on.
 Are we like the grieving man who goes away after his many possessions, or are we like Peter and the disciples who have forsaken much?
 Are we like Amos’s rich people who have built nice houses and picture ourselves enjoying the wine of pleasant vineyards, or are we like the needy people who have suffered extortions and are pushed aside from the places we seek justice?

-I find one helpful tool for determining our place is the Global Rich List, a website available here: http://www.globalrichlist.com/.
+One helpful tool for determining our place is the Pew Research Center’s global income calculator.
 This quick calculator creatively shows that almost all of us as Americans are well-established as the Haves and not as the Have-Nots, the rich and not the poor, the possessed man and not the disciple.
-I may not be Jeff Bezos, Bill Gates, or a Rockefeller, but my own clergy salary (not to mention my other benefits and possessions and white privileges and all) puts me in the top tenth of a percent of the wealthiest on the planet, ahead of 99.9% of the other 7 billion people.
+I may not be Jeff Bezos, Bill Gates, or a Rockefeller, but my own clergy salary (not to mention my other benefits and possessions and white privileges and all) puts me among the wealthiest on the planet.

 Rather than preemptively dismissing Jesus’ mandate to “sell what I own, and give the money to the poor,” I should allow my shock to stand.
 I should not pretend to depend on my pious thoughts of obeying the commandments and being a diligent churchgoer since my youth.
 I certainly should not perceive or call myself “good” (Mark 10:18).
 But I may then better recognize what it is when Amos calls me to seek and to love goodness.